 Shahid Qadri is not home

 Now, what is the reason behind this sustained interest in his poetry?
-The language and the style, both are significant factors in feeding the fascination with his work.
-His has been an extension of the established Bangla literary fervour of the post Tagore thirties.
+Language and style – both are significant factors in feeding the fascination with his work.
+His has been an extension of the established Bangla literary fervour of the post-Tagorean thirties.
 He did not consciously attempt a shift from the established standard in his poetics.
-This is because the European modernist awareness and approach introduced by pioneering poets of the thirties, including Buddhadev Basu acted as pervasive influence on his writing.
-But apart from this linguistic weakness, the conceits of Shahid Qadri's poem is unique and from this perspective, he is different from the others.
+This is because the European modernist awareness and approach introduced by pioneering poets of the thirties, including Buddhadev Basu, acted as pervasive influence on his writing.
+Apart from this linguistic weakness, conceits that Shaheed Quaderi used in his poems are unique and from this perspective, he is different from the others.

 Now, let us specify this difference.
-There can be various reasons for his poetry to be set apart in their distinction when compared with others in circulation; three of which are going to be discussed here.
-Firstly, when the contemporary poets have been busy searching for the ugliness or beauty of urban life, Qadri dwelled on the nihilistic human condition of the urban man.
-This negative voice is presented through the extraordinary image of a life ‘constricted at birth’, expunged as it was from ‘the golden slippery stomach’.
+There can be various reasons for his poetry to be set apart from the others in circulation.
+Three of these are going to be discussed here.
+Firstly, when contemporary poets have been busy searching for the ugliness or beauty of urban life, Quaderi dwelled on the nihilistic human condition of the urban man.
+This negative voice is presented through the extraordinary image of a life ‘constricted at birth’, expunged as it was from ‘the golden slippery stomach.’
 The city which once harboured the rich history of a great land, is now in trauma.
-The poet's coming into his own happened in the darkness of a 'blackout'.
+The poet's coming of age happened in the darkness of a 'blackout.'
 The land is his as a territory on the map but he remains alienated from the centre of power.
-So in his melancholic lyric, he does not lose the artistic grace, rather immerses himself in the awareness of new observation and thought.
+But in his melancholic lyric, he does not lose the artistic grace, rather immerses himself in the awareness of new observation and thought.

-Thirdly, as a citizen he felt the need to obliterate the distinction between town and village through his verses, Thakurmar Jhuli (Grandma's Bag of Stories), Badha Pukur (The Bound Pond), Khet Khamar (The Field), Boddi-Buro (The Old Apothecary) etc. The poet, inspired by Marxism, took both urban and rural settings for his material, embraced them freely, treating on equal footing the state, the citizen inclusive of the country folks and the social milieu where distribution is based on equality.
-Otherwise how could he have raised these questions, ‘Will the head of the State accept my proposals/ Replace the foreign minister with Love, the minister with the Poet/ The microphone with the intoxicating fragrance of the Bokul?’ or ‘I'll make it so that not for the fear of public anger/ But public kiss/ The killer's dagger will slip off his hand, my beloved.’
+Thirdly, as a citizen he felt the need to obliterate the distinction between town and village through his verses, such as ‘Thakurmar Jhuli’ (Grandma's Bag of Stories), ‘Badha Pukur’ (The Pond), Khet Khamar (The Field), Boddi-Buro (The Old Apothecary) etc. The poet, inspired by Marxism, took both urban and rural settings for his material, embraced them freely, treating on equal footing the state and its citizens, including the country folks, and putting them in a milieu where distribution is based on equality.
+Otherwise how could he have made these utterances: ‘Will the head of the State accept my proposals/ Replace the foreign minister with Love, the minister with the Poet/ The microphone with the intoxicating fragrance of the Bokul?’ or ‘I'll make it so that not for the fear of public anger/ But public kiss/ The killer's dagger will slip off his hand, my beloved.’

-It can be said that the cultural custodians have kept Qadri behind a veil calling him a recluse.
+It can be said that the cultural custodians have kept Quaderi behind a veil calling him a recluse.
 Now how do we define his poetry?
-Being influenced by Western thought is what rendered his art a stability.
-He lifted the individual to a universal plane, especially raising questions by way of lampooning the opportunist middle class in a new liberal state.
-Questions that still remain unanswered will be resolved sooner or later by political history, when literary appreciation will have matured enough to appreciate the intricacies of his 'poetical' weave.
-So our boundless love and respect goes to Shahid Qadri who will surely exist as long as the state does.
+His exposure to western thought is what rendered his art a kind of stability.
+He lifted the individual to a universal plane, criticising the opportunist middle class and creating a new liberal state.
+Questions that still remain unanswered will be resolved sooner or later by political history, when literary appreciation will have matured enough to appreciate the intricacies of his 'poetical' weaving.

 Translated by SITARA JABEEN AHMED